frjo/hugo-theme-zen/README.md

 Two types of spam protection is implemented.
 The form can only be posted after the user have moved the mouse or pressed the tab or enter key.
 The form have a "honypot" field that is invisible to humans but not to most spam boots.
 If that field is filled in the mail will not be sent.

-Form validation is handeld by HTML5 and there is some CSS to make it look nice.
+Form validation is handled by HTML5 and there is some CSS to make it look nice.

 Javascript is used for spam protection and to display error/success messages.

 ## Dates

 If "lastmod" is set in the frontmatter on a post that value will be used in the "submitted" section.
-If not "date" is used.
+If not, "date" is used.

 With "lastmod" set a date section will also appear at the bottom of post telling the reader the created and modification dates.